HoldenCaulfieldRye/DeepLearnNLP/README.md

 DeepLearnNLP
 ============

-matlab implementation of a deep convolutional neural network (aka CNN) for natural language processing.
+Matlab implementation of a deep convolutional neural network (aka CNN) for natural language processing.
-DeepLearnNLP learns the relationships between words (with no human guidance) in order to predict the next word in a sentence. forked from Geoffrey Hinton's Coursera course on machine learning with neural networks.
+DeepLearnNLP learns the relationships between words (with no human guidance) in order to predict the next word in a sentence.
+Forked from Geoffrey Hinton's Coursera course on machine learning with neural networks.

 training data: 350k 4-word phrases
 architecture: